-Assumptions used in valuation of insurance liabilities from life insurance contracts
+Assumptions used in valuation of insurance liabilities from life insurance contracts.

 Liabilities from insurance contracts are complex, require application of professional judgement and are estimated based on assumptions, which are affected by future economic or political conditions.

-The process used by management to determine assumptions that have the greatest effect on the measurement of liabilities from life insurance contracts is disclosed in Note 31 and related other explanatory information in Note 24 to the financial statements.
+The process used by management to determine assumptions that have the greatest effect on the measurement of liabilities from life insurance contracts is disclosed in note 31 and related other explanatory information in note 24 to the accompanying financial statements.

 The Company's life insurance liability for Incurred But Not Reported claims ("IBNR") for the risk of death and other insurance riders was historically created and carried forward as prudent.
 The overall approach to the prudence levels is regularly discussed at the Company's Reserving and Parameter Committee, where significant judgments and estimates and any significant changes in these are analysed and concluded on.

 While the level of prudence has been in accordance with the past and current risk profile and risk appetite of management, the risk appetite as well as the target level of prudence of the life claim provisions have been changing and consequently the prudence has been decreasing gradually to the targeted lower level.

 The financial effect of a release of respective components of IBNR improved net result of the period, by a decrease in Net benefits and claims from insurance and investment contracts.

 We obtained an understanding of the Company's methodologies and procedures to determine the key assumptions, either based on market observable data or management's own experience and estimates.

-We have involved our actuarial specialists in our audit procedures.
+We have involved PwC actuarial specialists in our audit procedures.

-We discussed the key assumptions with the Company's actuaries and management and, where appropriate, challenged the assumptions.
+We discussed the key assumptions, including expectations of the magnitude of impact on the Covid-19 pandemic, with the Company's actuaries and management and, where appropriate, challenged the assumptions.
 The assumptions used by management were not materially different from our expectations.